 Here are 10 things you can do right now to secure everything from smartphones to doors.
 While all of these suggestions won't apply to every company, if you work your way through this list, you're sure to find some practical steps that you can take to protect your people and assets.

 Secure Your Smartphone

 What's on your phone?
-Every time you slip that device out of its holster - even if it's just for a quick game of Candy Crush - you're holding a storehouse of personal information, and most likely, an access point into your company network.
+Every time you use it, you're holding a storehouse of personal information, and most likely, an access point into your company network.

 Do you have enforceable and up-to-date key control policies?
 With so much attention paid to high-tech threats, it’s easy to forget that those little metal keys can make you pretty vulnerable, too.

 Think about how many doors in your facility are accessed via mechanical keys.
 Do your entry doors require only a key to open?
 What about file or server rooms?
 Do you have expensive inventory or supplies protected by lock and key?